devizer/Universe.SqlServer.SystemViews/Universe.SqlServer.AdministrativeViews.CLI/NuGetPackage/README.md

 ```

 ## See also
-This dotnet tool is built for .NET 6.0, 8.0, and 10.0 runtime.
+This dotnet tool is built for .NET 6.0, 8.0, and 10.0 SDK.

-Standalone cli tool is also available: **[github releases](https://github.com/devizer/Universe.SqlServer.AdministrativeViews/releases)**
+Standalone cli tool is also available without .NET SDK: **[github releases](https://github.com/devizer/Universe.SqlServer.AdministrativeViews/releases)**

 To install and configure SQL Server on Azure DevOps pipeline, Github Actions, etc please take a look at powershell **[SqlServer-Version-Management](https://www.powershellgallery.com/packages/SqlServer-Version-Management)** module.